 Meet Dr. YoungJu Lee (aka Dr. JuJu Love)

-Holistic care is at the heart of Dr. YoungJu Lee’s practice, getting to the root of health issues, educating patients to better understand their health, and guiding them integrate healthier life choices and reduce stress.
-Dr. JuJu Love has extensive experience with a variety of healing modalities including Acupuncture, NET (Neuro Emotional Technique), Gemstone Therapy, Reiki, BodyTalk, EFT, KST, Yoga, Qi Gong, Meditation, Breath Work, Guided Imagery and holistic counseling, and aims to empower patients by integrating both traditional and alternative approaches to care.
-Originally from Seoul Korea, Dr. JuJu Love spends her free time dancing Argentine Tango, hiking, practicing yoga, martial arts and meditation, reading, and connecting with her family, friends and like spirited people to keep her mind, body and spirit healthy and sound.
+Holistic care is at the heart of Dr. YoungJu Lee’s practice, getting to the root of health & wellness issues, educating clients to better understand their health & wellness, and guiding them integrate healthier life choices and reduce stress.
+Dr. JuJu Love has extensive experience with a variety of healing modalities including Acupuncture, NET (Neuro Emotional Technique), Gemstone Therapy, Reiki, BodyTalk, EFT, KST, Yoga, Qi Gong, Meditation, Breath Work, Guided Imagery and holistic counseling, and aims to empower clients by integrating both traditional and alternative approaches to care.
+Originally from Seoul Korea, Dr. JuJu Love spends her free time dancing, hiking, practicing yoga, martial arts and meditation, reading, and connecting with her family, friends and like spirited people to keep her mind, body and spirit healthy and sound.
 Dr. JuJu Love graduated from Southwest College of Naturopathic Medicine and Health Sciences and is a board certified Naturopathic Medical Doctor in the state of Arizona.

 What is Naturopathic Medicine?